 How Should I Begin?

-If you have determined that your interests cannot be met within the framework of existing programs, meet with an adviser in the Center for Study Abroad and Interdepartmental Programs in order to further explore your options.
+If you have determined that your interests cannot be met within the framework of existing programs, meet with an adviser in the Multidisciplinary Studies Center (Lattimore 203) in order to further explore your options.
 Be particularly careful when your area of interest has a professional as well as a liberal arts orientation.
 Degrees or minors of a pre-professional nature, e.g., pre-med or physical therapy, cannot be approved.

 Meet with an adviser in the Multidisciplinary Studies Center to get started.